springernature/frontend-playbook/practices/managing-node-projects.md

 ### Run `nvm use` before `npm install`

-You should always ensure you are using the correct version of node (and implicitly `npm`) before doing an `npm install`.
+You should always ensure you're using the correct version of node (and implicitly `npm`) before doing an `npm install`.

 Running `nvm use` before `npm install` is good because:
 1. It make installs _more_ predictable, which minimises "but it works on my machine" issues.